Skip to content

 Does Warren County Community College Drive Upward Mobility?
 Economic Mobility & Low-Income Outcomes

-Warren County Community College is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 2.30%, among the highest in the country.
+Warren County Community College is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 2.30%, among the highest in the country.
 About 10% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 23.1% go on to reach the top of the income ladder.
-The median family income of students sits near $78,600, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $78,600, a snapshot of the campus's socioeconomic mix.

 2.30%